The Clear Edge

 Week 5-8: Partnership outreach and activation (6 hours weekly)

 Don’t cold-pitch partnerships.
-Warm relationships first.
+Warm up the relationship first.

 Activation protocol:

-Common design mistakes across all channels:
+Common design mistakes across all channels

-Mistake: Neglecting measurement from day one.
+→ Mistake: Ignoring measurement from day one.

 Days 13-19: Asset Creation (10 hours)

-Create your first four cornerstone content pieces following your week 3-4 design from earlier.
+Asset creation for Content Marketing: Create your first four cornerstone content pieces using the week 3-4 plan you designed earlier.

 Creation protocol:

-Asset creation for Paid Advertising:
+Asset creation for Paid Advertising

 Create your ad variations and landing page.